US Fulbright Logo

 Independent Study/Research:

-Applicants must initiate contact with the host institution of preference and obtain a formal letter of affiliation between the applicant and the host institution.
-The letter should state that a host supervisor will be available during the grant year to mentor the applicant and/or supervise the applicant's work on the proposed project.
+The letter should state that a host supervisor will be available during the grant period to mentor the applicant and/or supervise the applicant's work on the proposed project.
 While issuing the letter, the host supervisor must address accurately the following points:

 If the proposed project entails working with human subjects or human subject data, the project proposal and/or letter of affiliation must also detail how the appropriate ethics/IRB approval will be obtained.